docker/mcp-registry/docs/configuration.md

 ## Volumes

-To define a `volume` you need to add a `run` attribute instead of a `config` attribute.
-If you need teh user to define the host directory, the container directory or both, you will need to create first the appropriate parameter and then add the `run` block to the server.
+To define a `volume` you need to add a `run` attribute.
+If you need the user to define the host directory, the container directory or both, you will need to create first the appropriate parameter and then add the `run` block to the server.

 ```
 run: